Table of Contents

 Are Contactless ATMs Still Vulnerable to Fraud?

-Unfortunately, the strongest encryptions and the most up-to-date anti-fraud protocols can’t protect anyone from some of the oldest and most basic forms of fraud.
-What contactless ATMs are most vulnerable to is account takeover fraud, where the fraudster has access to enough of the victim’s accounts and personal information that they can bypass the two-factor authentication.
+Unfortunately, the strongest encryption and the most up-to-date anti-fraud protocols can’t protect anyone from some of the oldest and most basic forms of fraud.
+What contactless ATMs are most vulnerable to is account takeover fraud, where the fraudster has access to the victim's credentials, and can simply enter the correct username and password rather than trying to hack in or bypass authentication in some way.

 Account takeover fraud can be difficult to guard against, because it tends to rely on a low-tech approach that’s extremely difficult to detect once successful—and also because the only person who can really protect the account is the account holder, not the merchant or ATM operator who winds up as a secondary victim of the fraudster.